-Net sales of woods decreased \$20.4 million (9.2%) to \$201.8 million for the year ended December 31, 2016 compared to the prior year, primarily due to a 12.9% decline in sales volumes partially offset by a 4.3% increase in average selling prices.
+Net sales of woods decreased \$12.9 million (5.6%) to \$216.1 million for the year ended December 31, 2016 compared to the prior year, primarily due to a 8.4% decline in sales volumes partially offset by a 3.0% increase in average selling prices.
 The decline in sales volumes was primarily due to a shift in launch timing resulting in fewer woods products launched during 2016 compared to the prior year.
 The increase in average selling prices was primarily due to a price increase on the Company's XR 16 drivers and fairway woods launched in 2016, relative to the XR woods launched in the prior year.

-Net sales of irons increased \$6.4 million (3.1%) to \$211.9 million for the year ended December 31, 2016 compared to the prior year, primarily due to a 4.7% increase in average selling prices, partially offset by a 1.5% decline in sales volumes.
-The increase in average selling prices was primarily due to a full year of sales of the more premium APEX irons which were launched during the fourth quarter of 2015, combined with an increase in average selling prices of wedges resulting from price reductions taken in the prior year on the Mac Daddy 2 wedges in anticipation of the MD3 launch.
-This increase was partially offset by an increase in promotional activity in 2016 related to reduced prices on the Company's XR irons which were in the second year of their product lifecycle.
+Net sales of irons increased \$14.1 million (5.3%) to \$278.6 million for the year ended December 31, 2016 compared to the prior year, primarily due to a 6.8% increase in average selling prices, partially offset by a 1.4% decline in sales volumes.
+The increase in average selling prices was primarily due to a full year of sales of the more premium APEX irons which were launched during the fourth quarter of 2015, combined with an increase in average selling prices of wedges resulting from price reductions taken in the prior year on the Mac Daddy 2 wedges in anticipation of the MD3 launch, in addition to an increase in sales of packaged sets.
+This increase was partially offset by an increase in promotional activity in 2016 related to reduced prices on the Company's XR irons which were in the second year of their product life cycle.
 The slight decline in sales volumes related to a decline in unit sales of wedges due to the full launch of the MD3 wedges in 2015 compared to the more limited launches of the X Series and MD Forged wedges in 2016.

-Net sales of putters decreased \$0.3 million (0.3%) to \$86.0 million for the year December 31, 2016 compared to the prior year, primarily due to a 1.7% decline in sales volumes, partially offset by a 1.4% increase in average selling prices.
+Net sales of putters decreased \$0.3 million (0.3%) to \$87.7 million for the year December 31, 2016 compared to the prior year, primarily due to a 1.2% decline in sales volumes, partially offset by a 1.6% increase in average selling prices.
 The decline in sales volume was primarily due to the 2016 launch of the Company's White Hot RX putters, which was a smaller launch compared to the full line of Odyssey Works putters launched in the prior year.
 The increase in average selling prices was primarily due to the limited offerings of the Company's Toe Up and Stroke Lab putters, which had a higher average selling price than the Company's core putters offered in the prior year.